superfaceai/station/README.md

 $ TEST_ENV='dev' yarn test:record chat/messages
 ```

+This is necessary whenever you record a traffic to limit interaction with live APIs only to the changed maps and tests.

-This is important mainly in case of testing with live traffic when new recordings are stored and compared with old ones for each test that you run.
-For example if you want to record new traffic just for slack provider in profile `chat/messages`, you don’t want to record new traffic also for other providers in this profile.
+For example, if you want to record new traffic just for the `slack` provider and profile `chat/messages`, and ignore other providers:

 ### Testing library DEBUG

-It also helps when you use `DEBUG` environment variable to see logs during test run.
+Use `DEBUG` environment variable to check the testing library behavior during a test run.

 - log **everything**: `DEBUG=superface:testing*`
 - log **main setup**: `DEBUG=superface:testing`